St. Benedict Preparatory School

 Advise school administration on policies that help guide the planning and administration of school, as well as review and advise on the school budget, tuition rates and other sources of financing.

-2. We develop and help implement the school’s strategic plan and activities with strategic and
+Develop and help implement the school’s strategic plan and activities.

-We are a board of “doers” who strive to help the school fulfill its mission in a spirit of cooperation and interdependence with the pastor and principal.
-The Board is composed of 15 members who help chair and drive the activities of eight committees (see below for committee descriptions).
-The Board operates with the school calendar and is active late August through mid-June with some projects continuing through the summer.
+The St. Benedict Preparatory School Advisory Board is a board of “doers” who strive to help the school fulfill its mission in a spirit of cooperation and interdependence with the pastor and principal.
+The Board is composed of 16 members who help chair and drive the activities of eight committees (see below for committee descriptions).

-Each spring a call for nominations is issued to fill openings on the Board and on Board Committees.
+Each spring a call for nominations is issued to fill openings on the Board and for Associate Members.
 We look for people who are able to bring a holistic perspective of the school to Committee and Board proceedings; demonstrate support of the school and administration, and who can contribute leadership and operational expertise to the committees and Board.
-Committee membership is a year-long commitment with automatic renewal if desired.
-An application is required to be considered for Committee membership.
+Associate members make a year-long commitment with automatic renewal if desired.
+An application is required to be considered for associate membership.
 Board terms are three years, and because the Board committees are critical to the success of the Board’s objectives, most board openings are filled from Committee membership.
 An application and interview process is used to select Board members.

 The Board has three officers – Chair, Vice Chair, Secretary – who with the Head of Parish Schools form the Executive Committee.
 This team is responsible for the nomination process and for selecting new officers for the upcoming year.

 Academic Excellence Committee: Works to ensure that the Board of Directors is able to communicate effectively regarding the academic advantages available to St. Benedict students; and will coordinate with heads of school regarding parental concerns about academic issues.
 The Committee will work with the full Board and the heads of school to improve academic excellence and enhance the school’s reputation in this area as appropriate.